gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 <td>5</td>
 <td>The ability to withdraw, deposit, transfer, mint and burn should only be available for assets with primary store support.</td>
 <td>Medium</td>
 <td>The primary store is fetched before performing either of withdraw, deposit, transfer, mint, burn operation.
-If the FungibleStore resource doesn't exist the operation will fail.</td>
+If the FungibleStore resource doesn&apos;t exist the operation will fail.</td>
-<td>Audited that it aborts if the primary store FungibleStore doesn't exist.</td>
+<td>Audited that it aborts if the primary store FungibleStore doesn&apos;t exist.</td>
 </tr>

 <tr>
 <td>6</td>
 <td>The action of depositing a fungible asset of the same type as the store should never fail if the store is not frozen.</td>
 <td>Medium</td>
-<td>The function deposit fetches the owner's store, if it doesn't exist it will be created, and then deposits the fungible asset to it.
-The function deposit_with_ref fetches the owner's store, if it doesn't exist it will be created, and then deposit the fungible asset via the fungible_asset::deposit_with_ref function.
+<td>The function deposit fetches the owner&apos;s store, if it doesn&apos;t exist it will be created, and then deposits the fungible asset to it.
+The function deposit_with_ref fetches the owner&apos;s store, if it doesn&apos;t exist it will be created, and then deposit the fungible asset via the fungible_asset::deposit_with_ref function.
 Depositing fails if the metadata of the FungibleStore and FungibleAsset differs.</td>
 <td>Audited that it aborts if the store is frozen (deposit).
 Audited that the balance of the store is increased by the deposit amount (deposit, deposit_with_ref).
 Audited that it aborts if the metadata of the store and the asset differs (deposit, deposit_with_ref).</td>
 </tr>